ray-project/ray/doc/source/fault-tolerance.rst

 For at-least-once actors, the system will still guarantee execution ordering according to the initial submission order.
 For example, any tasks submitted after a failed actor task will not execute on the actor until the failed actor task has been successfully retried.
-The system also will not attempt to re-execute any tasks that executed successfully before the failure.
+The system will not attempt to re-execute any tasks that executed successfully before the failure (unless :ref:`object reconstruction <object-reconstruction>` is enabled).

 At-least-once execution is best suited for read-only actors or actors with ephemeral state that does not need to be rebuilt after a failure.
 For actors